Ana-Niko-byte/zenlist/README.md

 - Anybody who wishes to improve their time-management skills.

 # Key Information Deliverables
-- Categorisation of assets.
+- Categorisation of tasks by environment.
-- Time-tracking capabilities with email alerts for approaching tasks.
+- Time-tracking capabilities with visual reminders for approaching tasks.
-- Filtering system (by category, priority, due date).
+- Filtering system (by space, by priority, by due date).
-- Ability to add/view/edit/move/delete assets.
+- Ability to add/view/edit/delete assets.

 # Features

 # Technologies
-1. HTML5 - Used for structuring and content.
+1. HTML5/ Django Templates - Used for structuring and content.
 2. CSS3 - Used for adding styles to the content for legibility and aesthetic appeal.
-3. Vanilla Javascript - To add the interactivity, validation and page display toggling for the application to work.
+3. Vanilla Javascript - For adding basic interactivity and dynamically setting URLs.
-4. FontAwesome - used for icons.
+4. FontAwesome/Boostrap icons - used for icons.
+5. Emojipedia - used for emojis.
-5. Firefox Developer Tools - used for debugging the website during production.
+6. Firefox Developer Tools - used for debugging the website during production.
-6. Lighthouse - An extension I used for testing the performance, accessibility, best practices and SEO of my site (result shown under debugging below).
+7. Lighthouse - An extension I used for testing the performance, accessibility, best practices and SEO of my site (result shown under debugging below).
-7. GitHub - For code storage,version control and deployment.
+8. GitHub - For code storage,version control and deployment.
-8. Git - For commiting through terminal and pushing to Github for storage.
+9. Git - For commiting through terminal and pushing to Github for storage.
-9. VSC - The IDE I developed the project in.
+10. VSC - The IDE I developed the project in.
-10. Balsamiq - For a clear understanding of the structure I wanted my application to follow.
+11. Balsamiq - For a clear understanding of the structure I wanted my application to follow.
 The project has since deviated slightly from the design for improved user experience.
-11. Color Contrast Accessibility Validator - check legibility of my text on different backgrounds for better accessibility.
+12. Color Contrast Accessibility Validator - check legibility of my text on different backgrounds for better accessibility.
-12. W3C Markup Validation Service - to validate my HTML for potential errors.
+13. W3C Markup Validation Service - to validate my HTML for potential errors.
-13. W3C CSS Validation Service - to validate my CSS code for potential errors.
+14. W3C CSS Validation Service - to validate my CSS code for potential errors.
-14. JSHint - for checking and validating my JS code.
+15. JSHint - for checking and validating my JS code.
+16. Pep8 - for Python code validation and best practices formatting.
-15. Freeformatter CSS Beautify - to ensure I formatted my CSS correctly.
+17. Freeformatter CSS Beautify - to ensure I formatted my CSS correctly.
-16. Beautifier.io - to beautify my JS.
+18. Beautifier.io - to beautify my JS.
-16. AmIResponsive - to create the responsive image.
+19. AmIResponsive - to create the responsive image.
-17. Looka.com - for logo ideas (Ai tool). -->

 # Testing & Debugging
 | Feature | Expected Outcome | Testing Procedure | Result | Remark |